UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 further with some new initiatives that are currently in the works.
 These include, but are not limited to:

-* Hosting our own CTF (Capture the Flag) event at UMBC (currently slated for early March)
+* Hosting our own CTF (Capture the Flag) event at UMBC.
+It'll be accessible to beginners, but entertaining for all.
+Mark your calendars for **March 4, 2017**.
+More details to come.

 * Competing in the following competitions:
     * [CCDC (Collegiate Cyber Defense Competition)](http://maccdc.org/) (Spring)
     * [CSAW CTF](https://csaw.engineering.nyu.edu/ctf)